- This event has passed.

 When is the Global Game Jam held?

-We open our doors on Friday, January 26th at 5pm and run until midnight that day.
-Our site is open Saturday, January 27st from 9am until midnight, and Sunday, January 28th from 9am until 6pm.
+We open our doors on Friday, January 26th at 5pm and run until 10pm that day.
+Our site is open Saturday, January 27st from 9am until 10pm, and Sunday, January 28th from 9am until 6pm.

 The Global Game Jam is a 3-day event, but our site closes at night so participants can go home and get rested for the next day.
 Participants should plan to attend the entire duration of the event as your team will need you to complete your game!